jsightapi/jsight-server/README.md

 The following features are also planned in the near future:

+1. Support for other types of API: gRPC, Kafka, RabbitMQ, WebSocket.
-1. Converting from JSight API to OpenAPI.
+2. Converting from JSight API to OpenAPI.
-2. Converting from OpenAPI to JSight API.
+3. Converting from OpenAPI to JSight API.
-3. API documentation generation in MarkDown format.
+4. API documentation generation in MarkDown format.
-4. API documentation generation in PDF format.
+5. API documentation generation in PDF format.
-5. Generation of API server code stubs for different programming languages ​​(Java, PHP, Go, Node.js, Python, C++ etc.).
+6. Generation of API server code stubs for different programming languages ​​(Java, PHP, Go, Node.js, Python, C++ etc.).
-6. Generation of API clients for different programming languages ​​(JavaScript, Java, PHP, Go, Python, C++ etc.).
+7. Generation of API clients for different programming languages ​​(JavaScript, Java, PHP, Go, Python, C++ etc.).
-7. And many other features.
+8. And many other features.

 > :fire: If you have any ideas or suggestions, please share with us:
 >